How To Write In Formal Register For Essays And Letters

 We are waiting for the delivery.
 It should have arrived yesterday.
 But it is a result of the transport strike.
 Informal

-We are waiting for the delivery, which should have arrived yesterday if it was not for the transport strike.
+We are waiting for the delivery, which should have arrived yesterday if it were not for the transport strike.
 Formal

 10. Use noun phrases